Anatomy of human joints

 Cats love a routine.
 If your cat has lived with you for a long time, you probably already know this.
 But as they get older, they appreciate familiarity even more.
 Serve them meals at the same time each day, keep things calm around your home, and avoid chopping and changing your furniture.
 A familiar home environment is easier to navigate!

 Want to find out more about caring for your cat?
-Take a look at our article on spotting the signs of stiffness in your cat.
+Take a look at our article on spotting the signs of occasional stiffness in your cat.

 • Column